 China accounts for nearly 50% of app downloads across iOS and Android.
 About $1 out of every $4 produced from these app stores are generated by the Chinese market.

-About 72.1% of internet users prefer to dwell on websites translated in their native language
+About 40% of internet users will never buy from websites in other than their native language

 Although most of the content on the internet is in English, many internet users don’t speak or read the language.
-About 72.1% of internet users won’t ever buy from websites that aren’t in their native language and are just staying on your website if you translate content in their native tongue.
+About 40% of internet users won’t ever buy from websites that aren’t in their native language and are just staying on your website if you translate content in their native tongue.

-Even among people with high proficiency in English, 60.6% prefer to browse the World Wide Web in their native language
+Even among people with high proficiency in English, 65% prefer content in their native language

 It’s not only non-English speakers who prefer to surf the internet using their mother tongue.
-Even 60.6% of people with high proficiency in English would rather look up something online in their native language, even if it's poor quality.
+Even 65% of people with high proficiency in English would rather look up something online in their native language, even if it's poor quality.